Since 1996 we have invested in over £3.9bn of assets across almost every real estate sector, a selection of which are below

 100 Barbirolli Square, Manchester – Sold

 MREFIII and Oaktree Capital Management (Oaktree) acquired 100 Barbirolli Square in Manchester in July 2013.
 The investment is a joint venture between MREFIII with Moorfield as Asset Manager and Oaktree.
-The prestigious 140,000 sq ft Grade A office building is situated in the heart of Manchester City Centre and is let to DLA Piper, Ernst & Young and Addleshaw Goddard.
+The prestigious 140,000 sq ft Grade A office building is situated in the heart of Manchester City Centre and at the time of ownership was let to DLA Piper, Ernst & Young and Addleshaw Goddard.
 The investment forms part of the Barbirolli Square development, a prime city centre landmark office scheme.
 Built in 1997, 100 Barbirolli Square comprises 135,000 sq ft office accommodation across large flexible floorplates throughout the ground and eight storeys.
 In addition there is a 5,200 sq ft restaurant at the lower ground floor and secure parking for 141 cars over three basement floors.
 This investment has now been sold.

 Salisbury House, London – Sold